 He appears to be mildly short of breath and admits that he is having chest pain.

-Time: The patient does not admit to any prior episodes, although he does state the he was recently diagnosed with anxiety and is scheduled for a “cardiac exam”
+- Time: No prior episodes although he does state the he was recently diagnosed with anxiety and is scheduled for a “cardiac exam”

 He denies nausea or vomiting.